benjaminy/TenaciousCalf/README.md

 the best of both worlds.

-_A note to functional programming enthusiasts_: transient updates return a "new" root that may or may not refer to the same memory as the root before the update.
+_A note to functional programming enthusiasts_: transient updates return a root that may or may not refer to the same memory as the root before the update.
 After the update the "old" root can no longer be used safely.
 Various kinds of static and dynamic checking can help ensure that programs don't violate this rule, but it is a potential pitfall.

 ## Here are the parameters of the project in Q&amp;A format: